Now accepting clinical partnership and advisory inquiries — Nigeria pilot program

 CHW Intake

-Voice-guided symptom screening in 5 languages.
-Sensor band attached in under 30 seconds.
+Voice-guided symptom screening in five languages.
+Sensor band attached rapidly with single-action placement.
+No training beyond four hours required.

 02